Abilene – Eisenhower & Gunsmoke History

 The first marshal of Abilene in 1870 was Thomas James “Bear River” Smith.
 On November 2, 1870, Smith and his deputy went ten miles out of town to arrest two local homesteaders.
 Of course, in keeping with the lawlessness of the time, the homesteaders fought back.
 In the ensuing fight, the deputy fled the scene, and Thomas Smith was killed.
 He is buried in the Abilene cemetery.
 He was the first known Chief of Police to be killed in the line of duty in the US.

 The homesteaders were convicted and served long prison terms.
-With all the western movies showing men hanged for their crimes, it’s surprising they served prison time.
+With all the western movies showing men hanged for their crimes, it’s surprising they served prison time instead.

 Abilene returned to lawlessness until April 1971, when James Butler “Wild Bill” Hickok was hired as the next marshal.
 Wild Bill’s cabin (below) is in the Old Abilene area.
 During his time in office, he spent more time gambling than performing his marshal duties.
 He had three policemen who did most of the work.